srowhani/mmlind.github.io/_posts/2015-08-09-Simple_3-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 The neural network's accuracy is defined as the ratio of correct classifications (_in the testing set_) to the total number of images processed.

-Using the code above, my 3-layer network achieves an out-of-the-box accuracy of 89% which is *only* slightly better than the simple 1-layer network I built before.
-How come?
+Using the code above, my 3-layer network achieves an out-of-the-box accuracy of (*only*) 91% which is slightly better than the 85% of the simple 1-layer network I built before.
+How come the improvement is so *little*?

 This post so far may give the impression that building and coding a neural network is a pretty straight forward and deterministic excercise.
 Unfortunately, it's not.